 Tax Considerations

-The poor man’s covered call can have complex tax implications:
+This options strategy can have complex tax implications:

 - Options held for less than a year are typically taxed as short-term capital gains